MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-powershell.md

 ## Questions?

-If you have any comments, suggestions, or questions, post them on the [Administering PowerApps Community Board](https://powerusers.microsoft.com/t5/Administering-PowerApps/bd-p/Admin_PowerApps).
+If you have any comments, suggestions, or questions, post them on the [Administering PowerApps community board](https://powerusers.microsoft.com/t5/Administering-PowerApps/bd-p/Admin_PowerApps).